Fiki Tosin-Oni’s Journey with Love in Music

 During his college interview and application process, Fiki proudly shared his experience with Love in Music.
 He explained that his volunteer work teaching younger students had been an important part of his extracurricular activities and even played a role in his college essay.

-Now planning to study anthropology at Harvard, Fiki hopes to continue helping people in need and contributing positively to society.
+Reflecting on his experience, Fiki shared: Now planning to study anthropology at Harvard, he hopes to continue helping people in need and contributing positively to society.